Gaizgrol/laravel-book-registry/README.md

 ./run.sh
 ```

-This script will make sure to build your images and install all dependencies if you doesn't have a `vendor` folder yet _(first run only)_ or a populated database and will start all containers.
+This script will make sure to build your images, install all dependencies (if you doesn't have a `vendor` folder yet) and run all migrations.
 In subsequent runs, it will skip the installation step and directly start all containers.

-The API will be served and the queue worker will start in parallel.
+All migrations will be applied, the API will be served and the queue worker will start in parallel.

 To stop running containers, just type